ObolNetwork/charon/docs/contributing.md

 Note that PRs updating dependencies and new Go versions are not accepted.
 Please file an issue instead.

+Note: PRs can only be merged by obol-bulldozer bot.
+It is author's responsibility to add label `merge when ready` after getting approval.

 > TL;DR: Open an Issue with details and motivation behind a PR.

 ### Core Dev Contributions